Brandon Powell

-Brandon Powell (born September 12, 1995) is an American football wide receiver who is a free agent.
-He played college football at Florida.
-He has been a member of the Detroit Lions, Atlanta Falcons, Buffalo Bills, and the Miami Dolphins.
+Brandon Powell (born September 12, 1995) is an American professional football wide receiver and punt returner.
+He played college football for the Florida Gators.
+He has been a member of the Detroit Lions, Atlanta Falcons, Buffalo Bills, Miami Dolphins, Los Angeles Rams and Minnesota Vikings.

 College career

 Powell entered the Florida football program out of Deerfield Beach High School as a four-star recruit and was ranked 267th overall in the ESPN 300 and was also the 34th ranked athlete in the 2014 recruiting class.
 Brandon began his collegiate career as a running back at Florida.
 He later switched to wide receiver his sophomore year.
 During his freshman season, he caught 15 passes for 147 yards with a touchdown.
 As a sophomore, Powell caught 29 passes for 390 yards and three touchdowns, including a career long 77 yard score against Ole Miss.
 As a junior, he had 45 receptions for 387 yards and 2 touchdowns.
 During his senior year, Powell had a team high 42 receptions for 406 yards and 3 touchdowns.